dailystory/docs/articles/changelog/2020/october.md

 * additional email designer layouts
 * Move Segment stats to top of page & add "math" line item(s) for who's eligible
 * Add support for email enabled in segments
+* add export and create segment to top of page

 ## October 13, 2020
 * Remove Terms from views